mzhang28/blog/content/about/_index.md

 ### University Involvement

+During my time at the University of Minnesota, I like to be actively involved in computing related student groups.

 - **[GopherHack]**.
-I'm an officer at the GopherHack organization, hoping to grow a CTF community at the University.
+I'm one of the founding officers at the GopherHack organization, hoping to grow a CTF community at the University.
+I prepare material for club activities.
 - **[PL Seminar]**.
-A group focused on reading and discussing programming-language-related papers
+A group focused on reading and discussing programming languages related papers.
+- **[UMN Kernel Object]**.
+A group dedicated to studying operating system development, created in the aftermath of the UMN Linux kernel controversy.

 Previously, I was also involved with: